Foreknown

-Foreknown was an American Christian metal band, where they primarily play a melodic metalcore and deathcore styles of music.
+Foreknown was an American metalcore band, where they primarily play a melodic metalcore and deathcore styles of music.
 They come from Duluth, Minnesota.
 The band started making music in 2000 and disbanded around 2005.
 The band released a studio album, Calm Seas Don't Make Sailors, in 2005, with Blood and Ink Records.

 Background

-Foreknown was a Christian metal band from Duluth, Minnesota.
+Foreknown was a metalcore band from Duluth, Minnesota.
 The band members were vocalist, Sam Dean, guitarist, Alan Isaacson and Seth Stepec, bassist, Noal "Dougie" Johnson, and drummer, Winter Montoya.

 Music history

 The band commenced as a musical entity in 2000. with their first release, Calm Seas Don't Make Sailors, a studio album, that was released on January 1, 2005, from Blood and Ink Records.
 The group disbanded in late 2005.